vudala/drone-swarming/README.md

 The requirements needs better documentation

-If you run
+Or you can run
 ```bash
 pip install -r requirements.txt
 ```
-it should be enough, but might be no so need to investigate.
+to install mavsdk and asyncio

 ### Usage
 To summon NUMBER_OF_DRONES drones just run the following: